ismetfaik/learnGit/README.md

 # learnGit
-For Learning Git and GitHub
+For Learning Git and GitHub, also Issues